What types of problems occur more often in early-onset Alzheimer's?

 What's most important to know?

-The key treatments in Alzheimer's are education and support.
+Key elements of Alzheimer's care are education and support.
 This is especially true given the unique social challenges of early-onset Alzheimer's.
-Getting connected to services such as support groups can help you identify resources, gain a deeper understanding of the disability and learn ways to adapt to the situation.
+Getting connected to services such as support groups can help you identify resources, gain a deeper understanding of the disability and learn ways to adapt.

 See more In-depth